rafaelcamargo/publications-lab/publications/components-beyond-reuse.md

 Maybe.
 It depends on how you have organized the code distributed along the homepage.
 If the homepage is controlled by one piece of code only, you will probably need to make a delicate surgery on this.
 You have to remove the portion of code related to the Weather Card from those huge homepage files.
 Then, you will need to accommodate this exact same portion of code into the other View's files.

-Is that done, ok?
+That's done, ok?
 Not yet.

 The homepage tests will not pass anymore.
 You have just changed it.
 The same can happen to the other View tests, once you have also changed that.
 In a Component-Based approach, Weather Card is a component.
 It encapsulates all its markup, style, logic and tests.
 So, all you have to do is moving a simple HTML tag from one View to the other one.